How to Write the Georgetown University Essays 2025-2026

 (Each essay should be approximately one page, single-spaced)

-Georgetown College: Founded in 1789, the Georgetown College of Arts & Sciences is committed to the Jesuit traditions of an integrated education and of productive research in the natural sciences, humanities, social sciences, and fine arts.
+College of Arts & Sciences: Founded in 1789, the Georgetown College of Arts & Sciences is committed to the Jesuit traditions of an integrated education and of productive research in the natural sciences, humanities, social sciences, and fine arts.
 Describe your interest in studying at College of Arts & Sciences.
-Applicants interested in the sciences, mathematics, or languages are encouraged to make specific reference to their choice of major. (approximately one page, single-spaced)
+Applicants interested in the sciences, mathematics, or languages are encouraged to make specific reference to their choice of major.
+(1 page, single-spaced)

-School of Nursing: Georgetown University’s School of Nursing is committed to the formation of ethical, empathetic, and transformational nursing leaders.
-Describe the factors that have influenced your interest in studying Nursing at Georgetown University. (approximately one page, single-spaced)
+Berkley School of Nursing: Georgetown University’s School of Nursing is committed to the formation of ethical, empathetic, and transformational nursing leaders.
+Describe the factors that have influenced your interest in studying Nursing at Georgetown University.
+(1 page, single-spaced)

-Walsh School of Foreign Service: The Walsh School of Foreign Service was founded more than a century ago to prepare generations of leaders to solve global problems.
-What is motivating you to dedicate your undergraduate studies to a future in service to the world?
+Walsh School of Foreign Service: Georgetown University’s Walsh School of Foreign Service was founded more than a century ago to prepare generations of leaders with the foundational skills to address global issues.
+Describe your primary motivations for studying international affairs at Georgetown University and dedicating your undergraduate studies toward a future in global service.
+(1 page, single-spaced)

-McDonough School of Business: The McDonough School of Business is a national and global leader in providing graduates with essential ethical, analytical, financial and global perspectives.
-Please discuss your motivations for studying business at Georgetown.
+McDonough School of Business: Georgetown University’s McDonough School of Business provides graduates with essential global, ethical, analytical, financial, and diverse perspectives on the economies of our nation and the world.
+Describe your primary motivations for studying business at Georgetown University.
+(1 page, single-spaced)

 Briefly discuss the significance to you of the school or summer activity in which you have been most involved.
 (1/2 page, single-spaced)